 Nature is a powerful teaching tool.
 It inspires kids to ask new questions, explore things they have not seen before and spending time outside has been shown to benefit kids overall health and learning.
 I've pulled together a bunch of resources to help you teach your students outside this fall.
 From pumpkins and apples to leaves and twigs, scavenger hunts to garden harvests, you'll find all the ideas you need to provide a nature-rich learning experience for your classroom or homeschool.

-This post contains affiliate links, please see disclosures for more information.
+This post contains affiliate links, meaning I make a small commission (at no additional cost to you) from purchases made from these links.
+Please see disclosures for more information.

 Interdisciplinary Nature Themed Curriculum